trevorkafka/notes/content/Quadratic Equations.md

   This version is almost never taught in schools and isn't necessary to learn aside from personal interest.
 Nonetheless, intermediate students may be interested in seeing if they can justify the validity of this formula.
 There are at least two ways to do this that I can think of.
 ### The Quadratic Discriminant

 The portion of the quadratic formula underneath the square root $b^2 - 4ac$ is given a name: the discriminant.
-The discriminant is used in the section that immediately follows.

 >[!note] The Discriminant
 >The discriminant of a quadradic expression $ax^2 + bx + c$ is defined to be the value